Yuanyuan4666/Integration-of-MCP-and-Network-Management-Protocols/draft-yang-mcp-nm.md

 are defined in Openconfig or other SDOs, therefore the current YANG device models ecosystem is fragmented.

-## Partial or Non-Standard Network management protocols Implementations
+## Partial or Non-Standard Network Management Protocols Implementations

 Some vendors only partially support standard Network management protocols, and proprietary extensions may break interoperability.
 Other vendors might choose non-stanard network management protocol or telemetry protocol such as gnmi {{?I-D.openconfig-rtgwg-gnmi-spec}}, grpc {{?I-D.kumar-rtgwg-grpc-protocol}}.
 A significant number of network operators continue to rely on legacy network management mechanisms such as SNMP.

-## Lack integration with Open APIs
+## YANG Models Lack Integration with Open APIs

 Today, open API has been widely adopted by the northbound interface of OSS/BSS or Network orchestrators while YANG data models have been widely adopted by the northbound interface of the network controller/orchestrator or the southbound interface of the network controller/orchestrator.